erceth/jsflags-ai/README.md

 # JSFlags-ai

 ## About
-JSflags-ai is a dummy AI that connects to a [JSFlags](https://github.com/erceth/jsflags) server.
+JSFlags-ai is a dummy AI that connects to a [JSFlags](https://github.com/erceth/jsflags) server.
 This code is supposed to be greatly expanded by a hackathon member.
 Currently the AI sends each tank to a random base repeatedly.
 The tanks shoot every few seconds.

 ## How to set up
 - Download JSFlags-ai and add your awesome AI code.